NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Browse_Data.md

 #### Transactions

-List the 10 most recent transactions associated with this entity ordered by date.
+Lists the 10 most recent transactions associated with this entity ordered by date.
 Clicking on a transaction will open it in the list page.